 As a sole trader, all of the profits made by your business are taken as income.
 You’ll pay income tax and National Insurance Contributions (NIC) based on government thresholds.

-Through operating as a limited company, you’ll pay Corporation Tax (currently at 19%) on your company profits, and can pay yourself through a combination of dividends and salary (usually set at the primary threshold for National Insurance).
+Through operating as a limited company, you’ll pay Corporation Tax on your company profits, and can pay yourself through a combination of dividends and salary (usually set at the primary threshold for National Insurance).
 This will minimise your PAYE (tax you pay on your earnings throughout the year) and NIC outgoings.
 Any further payments you make to yourself will usually be taken as dividends.
 We explain how dividends are taxed in our helpful article, as the rates are lower you’ll pay less in tax if you’re a basic rate payer.

 You can also normally claim more business expenses through your limited company than as a sole trader, which includes business-specific items such as stationery and business cards, mileage allowance, business trips, employee mobile phones and meals bought while working away.
 It’s important you speak to an accountant about which expenses are allowable, as HMRC have strict rules about what can be claimed.